In this post, I’ll show you how to create dynamic charts in Google Sheets, with drop-down menus.

 Click save.
 This will add a small grey triangle to the right side of input your cell, E2.
 Click on it and you’ll see a user input menu for names:

-Now you have the drop down menu set up, you’re half way there.
+Now you have the Google Sheets drop-down menu set up, you’re halfway there.

-You want to link your table of data to this drop down menu, so you can chart the data corresponding to the name we’ve selected.
+You want to link your table of data to this Google Sheets drop-down menu, so you can chart the data corresponding to the name we’ve selected.

-Create a table using VLOOKUPs to pull in the data from the raw data table, using the value in the drop down menu as the search criteria.
+Create a table using VLOOKUPs to pull in the data from the raw data table, using the value in the Google Sheets drop-down menu as the search criteria.

 Put these VLOOKUP formulas into cells F2 and G2 respectively: